 None, of which, I can eat.
 Lol.
 Cause, ya know, veganism.

-Some days, the winds will calm, the temperature will increase, and the snow will look beautiful.
+And some days, the winds will calm, the temperature will increase, and the snow will look beautiful.

 Though we sometimes get a sickening amount of snow fall, it’s still one of my favorite parts about living here.
 The snow can be really beautiful.
 Especially when it’s highlighted by a gorgeous sunrise, like in the picture above.

-And, in the winter, fashion really isn’t a big part of life in the coldest city.
+Plus, in the winter, fashion really isn’t a big part of life in the coldest city.

 Want to wear the same sweatpants and a sweatshirt a few days in a row?